ccuetoh/beekeeper/README.md

 }
 ```
 All is left to do is create a new Task and send it to the workers.
 Since we are not going to send any arguments we'll use an empty Task.
+Keep in mind that calling `Execute` on a list of workers will start the same task on all of them.
+To run different tasks depending on of the node,
+we would call `Execute` on the singular nodes.
+`Execute`
 ```go
 task := beekeeper.NewTask()